SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 ## What happens when the Bench Master is not available?

 It's important to have a backup bench master in case the bench master is not available.

-The backup bench master should be someone who is familiar with the internal projects and the skills of the developers.
-A semi-regular catchup between the bench master and the backup bench master would be a good idea to ensure that the backup bench master is up to date with the current state of the bench.
+- The backup bench master should be someone who is familiar with the internal projects and the skills of the developers.
+- A semi-regular catchup between the bench master and the backup bench master would be a good idea to ensure that the backup bench master is up to date with the current state of the bench.
+- Office specific morning meeting for anyone not on client work, for people not already assigned to an internal project or have finished work on an internal project

 ::: info
 **Tip:** If you have multiple offices, consider having a local backup bench master in every office location